 At times the behavior of a student can be considered so serious as to justify total removal from the educational program for a prolonged period of time.
 Actions meriting expulsion are outlined in the Student Code of Conduct.
-A student cannot be expelled from school solely because of unexcused absences.
 Only the Superintendent may expel a student.
-Expulsion is the removal of a student for more than 10 days, but not more than one year.
+Expulsion is the removal of a student for more than 10 days, but not more than 80 days' duration.
 An expulsion can extend beyond the end of the school year.
 If there are fewer school days than expulsion days remaining in a school year, then the Superintendent may apply any remaining part or all of the period of expulsion to the following school year.